BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 More details about the changes can be written two lines below the message.
 ```

+Please do not alter `config.toml` or `version.toml` when applying corrections.

 ### Major Updates

 Major updates (to schema, scripts, etc.) can be made.
+Please create a new git branch first.
 Ideally, they are made in isolation, for example without changing any data, so that actions like building the database can be reviewed more easily.
 These changes require more care, as changes to one file may affect others.
-Major changes should be accompanied with a git commit, pull request, etc.
+Major changes should be accompanied with a git commit and pull request.

+Please do not alter `config.toml` or `version.toml` when making major updates.

 #### Updating Schema